PeterTian96/probability-and-inference-portfolio-tian-zhengqi/01-roulette-simulation/Writeup.md

  ***Stop Rules Function and Average Number of Plays before Stopping***
 <p>
-  While the one\_series function has give us a clear function to achieve the ledger. but we sill need to setup a stop rules to finish one series from infinite. based on the parameter, we have three parameter.
+  While the one\_series function has given us a clear function to achieve the ledger, we sill need to setup a stop rules to finish one series from infinite.
+Based on the parameter, we have three parameters.
 </p>

       - Maximum wager equals $300, earning $100 from $200 starting budget